VeronikaRuliskova/help/docs/building-and-sending-campaigns.md

 3. Enter your mobile number you want to receive the campaign’s message on
 4. Click Test Campaign

-## How can I use message template?
+## How can I use a message template?
 You can notice the buttons `Load` and `Save` template in the typing window in the [second step of SMS campaign](#how-do-i-create-and-send-sms-campaign-on-bulkgate) or [third step of Smart SMS campaign](#how-do-i-create-and-send-smart-sms-campaign-on-bulkgate), respectively.
 These serve as a means of making your work easier.

 While typing your message you can either click Save template to save the text for your next campaigns, or click Load template in order to load your previously written text.